CachedNerds/Toolbox/C++/CodingStandard.md

     void doFooStuff (void) const;
   };
   ```
-  8. Use `void` into parenthesis for methods with an empty parameter list.
+  8. Add `void` in parenthesis for methods with an empty parameter list.
   ```
   class Foo
   {